-- The newest offering from Nespresso is the Essenza Plus ($150) a compact machine that offers 4 serving sizes and a one-touch button for reordering capsules.
+There are a few new notable machines on the market: Nespresso's new Essenza Plus ($150) offers four serving sizes and a one-touch button for reordering capsules.

-- Just out: Philips 3200 Series Espresso Machine with LatteGo ($799) is an automatic espresso machine that makes coffee, espresso, Americano, cappuccino and latte macchiato and allows for customization of coffee strength, volume, and amount of milk.
+Also out: The Philips 3200 Series Espresso Machine with LatteGo ($799) is an automatic espresso machine that makes coffee, espresso, Americano, cappuccino and latte macchiato and allows for customization of coffee strength, volume, and amount of milk.
 It claims to offer the easiest to clean milk system available, with only two parts that can be popped in the dishwasher.

 1. Breville Bambino Plus espresso machine